“The Odd Couple” (female version) is the second in a trilogy of plays presented by Oil Lamp Theater in 2018 that represent stories about women.

 “We’ve been exploring these issues as we’ve prepared this production,” notes Gerth, “and it’s been a fascinating process of discovery, examining the lives of women trying to be themselves — individuals who are not defined by men.
 This show is set in the mid-1980s, which was a fascinating time in our history.
 These women are part of the first generation influenced by modern feminism.
 They are exploring their independence not very long after the Mad Men alpha-male era of the ‘50s and ‘60s.
 But we’ve learned that the things they’re dealing with are still a challenge today.
 These issues are still with us, even in 2018.”

-Commenting on the how this play fits into the larger Oil Lamp 2018 schedule, Director Gerth explained that The Odd Couple (Female Version) is the second in a trilogy of shows presented during the 2018 Oil Lamp Theater season that represent stories about women and are told by women.
+Commenting on the how this play fits into the larger Oil Lamp 2018 schedule, Director Gerth explained that The Odd Couple (Female Version) is the second in a trilogy of shows presented during the 2018 Oil Lamp Theater season that represent stories about women.

 This show takes this exploration to the next level as we consider how that sense of self affects relationships, both with men and with other women – especially in a world and at a time when the ability to make strong, independent choices really seems possible.